Dana Snyder

 Dana Snyder (born c.
-November 14 1973 or 1974) is an American actor and comedian.
+November 14, 1973 or 1974) is an American actor and comedian.
 He is known for his voice roles of Master Shake in Aqua Teen Hunger Force, Granny Cuyler in Squidbillies, Baby Ball on Ballmastrz: 9009, and other roles in various Adult Swim television shows.
-His other voice roles include voicing Gazpacho in Cartoon Network's animated series Chowder, Dr. Colosso in Nickelodeon's comedy series The Thundermans, and Scratch in Disney Channel's animated series The Ghost and Molly McGee.
-His live-action television show work has been in shows such as Saul of the Mole Men and Your Pretty Face Is Going to Hell.
+Other voice roles include voicing Gazpacho in Cartoon Network's animated series Chowder, Dr. Colosso in Nickelodeon's comedy series The Thundermans, and Scratch in Disney Channel's animated series The Ghost and Molly McGee.
+His live-action work has been in television shows such as Saul of the Mole Men and Your Pretty Face Is Going to Hell.

 Early life and education

 Snyder was born in Allentown, Pennsylvania, and grew up in Las Vegas, Nevada.
 He credits Don Rickles, Rip Taylor, and Phil Silvers as childhood influences in his decision to pursue acting.
 Snyder graduated from Las Vegas High School in 1992 and from Webster University in St. Louis in 1996 with a BFA from Webster's Conservatory of Theatre Arts.